Physio And Ultrasound Therapy

 How Does Ultrasound Therapy Work?

-The therapeutic effects of ultrasound therapy are generally divided into two categories, thermal and non thermal effects.
+The therapeutic effects of ultrasound therapy are generally divided into two categories.
+Effects that are thermal, and non thermal.

-Human tissues most effectively heated via ultrasound include:
+Which human tissues are the most effectively heated via ultrasound?

 • Periosteum